We want to put learning, creativity and design at the heart of our campus and support the best teaching and learning experience possible

 The development includes proposals to create a more pedestrian friendly environment along the length of Keyworth Street through planting, tactile paving, and creating places to sit and park bicycles.

-A multi-disciplinary team, led by architects WilkinsonEyre, is working closely with the University to develop detailed design proposals.
+A multi-disciplinary team, led by architects WilkinsonEyre, is working closely with us to develop detailed design proposals.
 A planning application was submitted to Southwark Council in October 2017.
 The St George’s Quarter development will complete in time for opening in September 2020.

 View the public exhibition boards.